-Wedding photography cost – Why does it cost so much?
+Wedding photography – Why wedding photographers charge so much?

 The wedding photography cost isn’t cheap, that is one thing for sure.
 Something you might not be sure on – What you’re really going to get for your money, which is exchanged before one image has even been created.

 Not only has this blog been created to help you understand the true cost of wedding photography, but why we charge what we do.
 Everyone has a pre-conceived expectation and wedding photography falls into the group that comes with questions & statements such as – “Why do you charge so much”, “They are only there for 1 day, they get like £90 an hour”… I guess some people aren’t in the know, (you only ever do this once) on exactly what a photographer and other creative services, especially a wedding photographer, has to go through.

 It seems that anyone “with a good camera” is seen as a photographer and capable of all way or genres including wedding photography.